David Lutalo

 David Lutalo (born 8 March 1986), is a Ugandan musician, artist and performer from East Africa, who rose to fame fifteen years back with his hit Kapapaala in 2008, released under his own Record Label "Da Hares".
 He started recording music in 2008 and has several solo songs to his name as well as several collaborations with Eddy Kenzo, Bebe Cool, and Goodlyfe Crew, Solid Star.

 Lutalo is known by Uganda's music audiences for his distinct, high-toned, sharp voice which has made him a favorite among rural and urban Ugandans.
 He has been rated in some circles as the unofficial Ugandan musician of the year in 2014.
 In 2013, Lutalo joined hands with Mowzey Radio and Weasle of Goodlyfe Crew and they produced Hellena song.
 In 2014, he collaborated with a young musician Maro, Mubbi bubi.
 David Lutalo release song "Kabisi Ka Ndagala" video.
 In January 2016, he won the Best Male Artist and the Artist of the Year awards at the HiPipo Music Awards ceremony.

 Early life and education background

 David Lutalo, was born to Luggya Robinson (father) and Mastula Nassazi (mother) in Luweero district and is well known for his ability to sing fluently in Luganda language, Swahili language, and some bit English Language.
-He attended quite a number of schools like Kikunyu Primary school, Balitta Lwogi Primary School where he attained his Primary Leaving Examination (PLE), then he joined Kasana Town Academy Luwero for his high school studies, where he attained his Uganda Certificate of Education (UCE), and after David went to Busisa Grammar for his A-Level education which ended halfway and he left school without completing his A-level.
+He attended quite a number of schools like Kikunyu Primary school, Balitta Lwogi Primary School where he attained his Primary Leaving Examination (PLE), then he joined Kasana Town Academy Luwero for his high school studies, where he attained his Uganda Certificate of Education (UCE), and after David went to Busisa Grammar for his A-Level education but he left school without completing his A-level.